(Updated December 2014)

 Tepco has a website giving updates on decommissioning work and environmental monitoring.

 In July 2012 two unused fuel assemblies were removed from unit 4 pond, and were found to be in good shape, with no deformation or corrosion.
 Tepco started removal of both fresh and used fuel from the pond in November 2013, 22 assemblies at a time in each cask, with 1331 used and 202 new ones to be moved.
 This has been uneventful, and the task is expected to continue through 2014, with 70 cask shuttles.
-By 14 October 2014, 1276 used and 22 new fuel assemblies had been moved in 59 cask shuttles without incident, and weekly updates are published.
-This is 96% of the radioactive used fuel was removed by early November, eliminating a significant radiological hazard on the site.
+By 22 December 2014, all 1331 used as well as all 202 new fuel assemblies had been moved in 71 cask shuttles without incident, with weekly updates having been published.
+All of the radioactive used fuel was removed by early November, eliminating a significant radiological hazard on the site.
 Transfers were suspended July to September 2014 to allow work on the crane involved.
 The used fuel goes to the central storage pond, from which older assemblies are transferred to dry cask storage – 1004 moved since the accident by 30 June to make way for new inputs from unit 4.
 The fresh fuel assemblies are stored in the pool of the undamaged unit 6.

 In 2015 Tepco expects to move 514 used fuel assemblies and 52 new ones from unit 3 to the central pool, and then 292 used fuel assemblies and 100 new ones from unit 1.
 Finally unit 2 will have its 587 used assemblies and 28 fresh ones moved.